adityanaag3/planning-poker-salesforce/README.md

 ### Creating a game

-1. Create your own Card sets (if needed) by navigating to Custom Metadata Types
+1. Create your own Card sets (if needed) by creating new records in the <b>Card Set</b> custom metadata type.
+1. Enter the card values separated by a comma.
+Optionally you can add <code>?</code> and <code>Pass</code>.
 1. Navigate to the Planning Poker Host App, and click on the Games tab.
 1. Create a new Game by entering a name and optional description
-1. On the Game detail, select the source of your user stories.
+1. In the "Game Data Sources" section on the Game detail page, select the source of your user stories.
 If you don't have an existing object where you store the user stories, you can use the "Backlog Item" object that is provided in this app.
+Here are the values you need to enter if you choose the "Backlog Item" object
+    1. Name Field: User Story
+    1. Description Field: Notes
+    1. Consensus Stored In? : Consensus
+    1. List View: All

 ### Hosting a game